 Neither of them look at each other as the elevator ascends slowly, and House can't help but wonder what he's doing following her to her front door.
 His leg provides him with an easy answer; the traitorous limb voicing a stern refusal on walking back to his own apartment in the freezing cold.
 It is a refusal he hopes Cameron won't make him admit out loud.

 She turns her back to him as she goes about locating her spare key from amidst a collection of potted plants, and he has to resist the urge to peek over her shoulder; both out of curiosity, and simply to irk her.
 With her mission accomplished, she opens the door with a flick of her wrist and walks blindly into the darkness of her apartment.
-House hesitates for a second, but the door remains open in invitation, and, after some rustling from inside her flat, the hallway illuminates with a spilled yellow glow as she finds the light switch.
+House hesitates for a second, but the door remains open in invitation, and after some rustling from inside her flat, the hallway illuminates with a spilled yellow glow as she finds the light switch.
 He moves to stand at the threshold and sees her reaching up into the cupboard above her sink to grab a mug.
 Two mugs.

 Her back is still towards him, and that singular word is cold; almost indifferent.
 House simply nods, before realizing she's oblivious to his actions and verbalising in the affirmative.
 He takes a seat on her sofa; feeling suddenly awkward.
 Cameron tends to alternate between feverish, nervous energy, and her own- strangely endearing- attempt at smugness when around him, and this sudden brittle indifference is unchartered territory.

 When she finally brings him the steaming mug of coffee, he realizes he's seeing her face for the first time since leaving Chase's in the light, and her expression is strained and unhappy, although she's doing her best to keep it neutral.
 She hovers above him; seemingly undecided on whether to sit, stand or run away.
-The coffee is strong, though, and laced with just the right amount of sugar- just the way she knows he likes it- and he drinks deeply; savoring its sweet warmth.
+The coffee is strong though, and laced with just the right amount of sugar- just the way she knows he likes it- and he drinks deeply; savoring its sweet warmth.

-She gives him a measured look, but, after a moment's pause, moves to sit rigidly on the sofa beside him; the large expanse of no-man's land she leaves between them not going unnoticed.
-The small hiss that comes from her smudged lips brings his attention back to the bloody scrapes at her knees, which, in the bright tungsten light of her apartment appear ugly with dirt and grit.
+She gives him a measured look, but after a moment's pause moves to sit rigidly on the sofa beside him; the large expanse of no-man's land she leaves between them not going unnoticed.
+The small hiss that comes from her smudged lips brings his attention back to the bloody scrapes at her knees, which in the bright tungsten light of her apartment appear ugly with dirt and grit.
 House frowns and places his mug on the coffee table, getting up without a word and limping over to her bathroom.

 He returns with a small first aid kit found- predictably- inside the medicine cabinet over the sink, and takes a seat on the coffee table opposite her.
 Cameron feels her heart beat mutinously faster as a strong, calloused hand cups the back of her calf and brings one leg up so that her heeled foot dangles over House's leg, giving him better access to the broken flesh of her knee.
 Wordlessly, he skims his hand up her thigh- pretending he doesn't notice the muscles twitching beneath his palm- and unclips her stocking; rolling the thin, ruined nylon gently down her leg till it collects loosely around her lower calf.

-The silence is tangible as he selects a pair of needle-headed tweezers and goes expertly about extracting the sharp little shards of grit that have embedded themselves painfully into her flesh.
+The silence is tangible as he selects a pair of needle-headed tweezers and goes expertly about extracting the sharp little shards of grit that have embedded themselves into her flesh.
 He smiles slightly as the muscles surrounding the affected area quiver sporadically at the intrusion; the funny little tick this results in oddly mesmerizing.
 He tears open an antiseptic wipe with his teeth and rubs the area with reluctant roughness, all too aware of the tiny noise that escapes her throat before she can help herself.

 Crystal blues study her face as she grits her teeth, and remain intently focused on her as he presses a small gauze patch to her knee and simply holds it in place for a moment with a warm hand.
-She returns his gaze for just a second- eyes bright like glitter- before dropping it down to her knee to watch him gently fasten the white square in place with medi-tape.
+She returns his gaze for just a second- eyes bright like glitter- before dropping her attention down to her knee to watch him gently fasten the white square in place with medi-tape.

 He releases her leg and motions for her to replace it with the other, repeating his actions with her bloodied stocking; eyebrows furrowing slightly as he examines her left knee in the brightness of her overheads.
 He had thought the fall was a simple scrape onto the pavement, but a small gash at the top of her shin bone is open red and deep.
 It doesn't demand the need for stitches, but forgoing them will leave a sure scar.
 He rubs at the cut thoughtfully with a fresh wipe, before spying a pack of steri-strips in amongst the plasters and helps himself to two of the small, white makeshift sutures.
 He gently works the broken skin together with his fingers; applying as little pressure as possible as he fixes it in place with the bright white strips, patching up the injury with another square of gauze.